OokTech/TW5-Bob/RoadMap.md

   - Wiki diffs: same process as above, but export a json file that has all of the changes in it.
 This could use the same thing as the history of changed tiddlers thing.
-- Make the unsent list use the same logic as the message queue to make it more compact.
-  - In the browser it should stay what it is with the pruning added, on the server it should just be a list of modified tiddlers and times.
-Then when a browser reconnects it can use the last time it got a ping from the server and ask for anything newer than that.
-And send its list of changes.
+- Make the server save a compact list of changes so that it can quickly resync wikis that reconnect after being disconnected
   - Any conflicts should be up to people to resolve.
 Both versions should be kept, a 'server' version and a 'browser' version.
     - This means I need to make a conflict resolution tool for it.